c-sanders/ScaleAndSetSize/README.md

 The command which was just presented, might seem a little overwhelming.
 So to try and help explain what it is doing, here is the same command but with comments added.

-	find /home/foo/images -name "foreground_image_[0-9].png" | \  # Find the foreground image filenames of interest and redirect them. sort | \                                                      # Sort the list of foreground image filenmes. gimp --no-interface \                                         # Instruct GIMP to operate without using its (graphical user) interface.
+	gimp --no-interface \                                                  # Instruct GIMP to operate without using its (graphical user) interface.
 This causes GIMP to execute in a non-interactive manner.
 	     --verbose \                                                       # Instruct GIMP to operate in a verbose manner.
 	     --console-messages \                                              # Instruct GIMP to process console messages.
 	     --batch-interpreter="plug-in-script-fu-eval" \                    # Instruct GIMP to use Python-Fu to interpret the following batch sub-commands.
-	     --batch '(                                               # Start a batch sub-command. python-fu-runPlugin-multiple-fromList          # Name of the Plugin the batch sub-command should execute.
+	     --batch '(                                                        # Start a batch sub-command. python-fu-scale-and-set-size-file-noninteractive        # Name of the Plugin the batch sub-command should execute.
 	               RUN-NONINTERACTIVE                                      # Instruct the Plugin to operate in a non-interactive manner.
+	               1920                                                    # Desired width of the image.
+	               1080                                                    # Desired height of the image.
+	               3                                                       # Image interpolation method.
-	               "/home/foo/images/background_image.png"        # Filename which contains the background image.
+	               "/home/foo/file_list.txt"                               # Filename of the text file which contains the list of files to operate on.
-	               "READ_LIST_FROM_STDIN"                         # Read the list of foreground image filenames from stdin.
-	               ""                                             #
-	               "/home/craig/temp/Animation_images_png/"       # Directory to save the resulting files into.
-	               "PREPEND_FILENAME"                             # Create a new filename from a foreground image filename by prepending a suffix to the latter.
-	               "Slide_"                                       # Suffix which should be used.
-	               "DIAGNOSTIC_DATA_NONE"                         # Instruct the Plugin to not generate diagnostic data.
 	              )' \                                                     # End the current batch sub-command.
-	     --batch '(                                               # Start another batch sub-command. gimp-quit 0                                    # Instruct GIMP to quit, and in doing so, return a value of 0 to the program which invoked it.
+	     --batch '(gimp-quit 0)'                                           # Instruct GIMP to quit, and in doing so, return a value of 0 to the program which invoked it.
-	              )'                                              # End the current batch sub-command.

 As can be seen from the comments, the "READ_LIST_FROM_STDIN" argument to the Plugin, forces it to read the list of foreground image filenames from stdin.
 This is the reason why stdin of the gimp command, is connected to stdout of the find command by way of a pipe.